 This Naomi Gunderson scholarship is specifically designed for undergraduate students who are committed to develop advanced language proficiency.
 Up to two (2) scholarships awards of $1,000 each are awarded each semester.

-have completed one year of language study by the application deadline
+- have completed at least one year of language study prior to the application deadline

 Selection procedure and criteria